Jamie3213/heart_disease_classification/README.md

 age and the number of years they spent in higher education.
 In this case it’s completely reasonable get a prediction of say `27,836.89`.
-However, for the same reason that we encoded some of the variables in the data set as factors previously, it makes no sense if our model were to predict a value of `0.768` in response to the question of whether or not a person has heart disease - they either do or they don’t.
+However, for the same reason that we encoded some of the variables in the data set as characters previously, it makes no sense if our model were to predict a value of `0.768` in response to the question of whether or not a person has heart disease - they either do or they don’t.